hsci-r/las/README.md

   * `twiittasin` -> `tviitata`, (guessed, `twiittasin` for `--no-guess`)
   * `Leh>tim»ehen` -> `Lehtimies` for `--max-edit-distance 2`
   * `Helsingin` -> `Helsinki` (instead of the last name `Helsing`, based on Wikipedia frequency)

+## Contributing

+If you encounter problems, open an issue in GitHub.
+Pull requests also naturally welcome.
+If you wish to delve deeper into how the tool works, be aware that this repository contains just one of two front ends.
+Many more lines of code are contained in the [seco-lexicalanalysis](https://github.com/jiemakel/seco-lexicalanalysis/) repository, which contains the code common to this command line version and the [web service](http://demo.seco.tkk.fi/las/) version ([seco-lexicalanalysis-play](https://github.com/jiemakel/seco-lexicalanalysis/)).
+They in turn refer to [seco-hfst](https://github.com/jiemakel/seco-hfst/).
+In addition, the in-depth work on integrating and expanding the Finnish pipeline included in the tool builds heavily on our [omorfi fork](https://github.com/jiemakel/omorfi).